Skip to main content

 • Cleaner execution details with a dedicated JSON tab

-Execution details are now organized into tabs, with raw JSON moved to its own tab and the table widget standardized across the app.
-Switching between a tabular and JSON view of query metadata is now straightforward and clutter-free.
+Execution details are now organized into tabs, with raw JSON in its own tab and the table widget standardized across the app.

 • Type-ahead search in all dropdowns

 Every dropdown in Data Portal now supports inline filtering — type a few characters to narrow a long list of options.
-Loading indicators appear inside the dropdown while data is being fetched, making it clear when results are on the way.
+Loading indicators appear inside the dropdown while data is being fetched.

 • Transformation rules consistently enforced across views

-Fixed an inconsistency where applying transformation functions to existing fields was blocked in Table View but allowed in JSON View.
-Validation is now enforced at the API level so invalid transformations are rejected regardless of which view is used.
+Fixed an inconsistency where transformation functions could be applied to existing fields in JSON View even though Table View blocked it.
+Validation is now enforced at the API level regardless of which view is used.

 • Query execution metadata no longer returns empty values